WLNO (FM)

-WDCJ (104.1 FM) is a Spanish-language contemporary hit radio formatted radio station in the Washington, D.C., metropolitan area.
+WLNO (104.1 MHz), branded "Latino 104.1/87.7", is a Spanish-language contemporary hit radio formatted radio station in the Washington metropolitan area.
 The station is licensed to Waldorf, Maryland, and is co-owned with WKYS, WMMJ, WOL, WPRS and WYCB and has studios located in Silver Spring, Maryland, with a transmitter located just east of Waldorf.

+WLNO simulcasts on WDCN-LD (87.7 FM), licensed to Fairfax, Virginia, in order to cover the western part of the Washington market.

 History

+Early years

+The station went on the air June 23, 1961, as WSMD, owned by Dorlen Broadcasters.
+In October 1965, the FM station was joined by WSMD (1560 AM) in La Plata, with WSMD-FM simulcasting the AM station.

 Xtra 104

 For many years, 104.1 FM was known as WXTR-FM, an oldies station known as "Xtra 104", which began in 1976.
 WXTR, which had been purchased by Liberty Broadcasting, was soon paired with the Frederick, Maryland-licensed WZYQ (103.9 FM) (which aired a Top 40 format), in an attempt to attain better signal coverage for WXTR-FM.
 From that point on, both stations operated as a simulcast throughout a variety of formats: first oldies, then all-1970s music.